melkamu-zinabu/tour-and-travel-guide/README.md

-# this is the projects that is full stack
+# This is the projects that full stack app with php